meshplay/meshplay/docs/pages/project/contributing/contributing-model-components.md

 title: Contributing to Model Components
 permalink: project/contributing/contributing-components
 redirect_from: project/contributing/contributing-components/
-abstract: How to contribute to Meshery Model Components
+abstract: How to contribute to Meshplay Model Components
 language: en
 type: project
 category: contributing
 list: include
 ---

-In Meshery, a [Components](/concepts/logical/components) is a fundamental building block used to represent and define the infrastructure under management.
+In Meshplay, a [Components](/concepts/logical/components) is a fundamental building block used to represent and define the infrastructure under management.
 Each component provides granular and specific support for your infrastructure and applications.
-Once registered with Meshery Server (in the [Registry](/concepts/logical/registry)), components are available for inclusion in [Designs](/concepts/logical/designs) that you create.
+Once registered with Meshplay Server (in the [Registry](/concepts/logical/registry)), components are available for inclusion in [Designs](/concepts/logical/designs) that you create.
 Components can be created and published by anyone, allowing you to share you custom extensions with the community.

 ## Overview of Steps to Create Components